Riverside kids summer camp 2025

 - Bedding - sleeping bag or single size bedding and pillow

-- 2 towels (1 for shower, 1 for swimming), shampoo, toothbrush, soap, comb, etc.
+- 2 towels (1 for shower, 1 for swimming)

 - Clothes for 4 days for both warm and chilly days (and extra outfits)